DanielTakeshi/IL_ROS_HSR/README.md

 This gives us `2^3 = 8` different possible initial setups and considerations.

-(By flat or wrinkled, we refer to the rough general shape of the edge of the sheet -- of course much of this is up to human interpretation and the point is not to be exact in definitions but to encourage us to get a diverse range of starting states instead of using the same stuff over and over again.  *Feel free to also add additional flags if they would help create a more diverse, general dataset*.)
+(By flat or wrinkled, we refer to the rough general shape of the edge of the sheet -- of course much of this is up to human interpretation and the point is not to be exact in definitions but to encourage us to get a diverse range of starting states instead of using the same starting state and making our task look trivial/artificial. *Feel free to also add additional flags if they would help create a more diverse, general dataset*.)

 The reason for needing to simulate a grasp on the same side or opposite side is that the robot always starts from a fixed side of the bed, and must succeed at that side before moving on to the